Serves: 8 to 10

 - 2 teaspoons kosher salt Add to list

-- 2 cans red kidney beans, drained Add to list
+- 2 (14-ounce) cans red kidney beans, drained Add to list

 Lower heat to medium and stir well.
-Let the onion become translucent; add turmeric, coriander, cumin and paprika.
-Stir well and let the dry spices release their essence into the oil.
+Let onions become translucent; add turmeric, coriander, cumin and paprika.
+Stir well and let spices release their essence into the oil.
 Take care not to let them burn (if needed, add more oil to prevent burning).
-Next add the fennel bulb and sauté for a few minutes.
+Add fennel bulb and sauté for a few minutes.

-When the mixture reaches a thick consistency and dark red color, add the cooked lentils.
+When the mixture reaches a thick consistency and a dark red color, add cooked lentils.
 Stir well, letting lentils incorporate into the curry base.
-At this point add the kidney beans.
+At this point add kidney beans.
 For a soupier consistency, add more water.

 Recipe by, former PCC Cooks instructor